MrDoe/MagicMirror/README.md

 2. Open your web browser and go to `http://localhost:8501`.

-3. Use the interface to start the camera, capture an image, and analyze it.

-## File Structure

-- `magicmirror.py`: The main application script.
+3. Click on the 'Describe Me!' button and wait for the result.

 ## License